HXsolutions/haxxcel-solutions/README.md

     Hi 👋, We're Haxxcel Solutions
     <br>
     <br>
-    We are an innovative IT solutions agency specializing in **AI Cybersecurity**, **Penetration Testing**, and **Custom IT Solutions**.
+    We are an innovative IT solutions agency specializing in **AI **, **Penetration Testing**, and **Custom IT Solutions**.
 As a team of passionate IT professionals, we help businesses secure their digital assets and optimize their operations with cutting-edge technology.

 -
     <br>